Last updated on November 18, 2019 at 12:18

 This is the same equation as in the previous figure, however we use ligand instead of agonist in this case because this relationship doesn’t only count for agonists, but for antagonists as well.
 For our use case we can think of the ligand as a drug.

 Now, we’re interested in knowing the answer to the following question: How does the concentration of the drug affect how many receptors are actually bound by the drug?
 We want to know this because it turns out that when we apply drugs to tissues, the drugs don’t occupy all the receptors.
 Then, what determines how many drug molecules will bind to the receptors?

-We’re interested in finding out what parameters determines how big is the fraction of receptor that have bound a ligand.
+We’re interested in finding out what parameters determines how big the fraction of receptors that have bound a ligand is.
 Like, what determines if only 50% of the receptors are occupied by a ligand, or 75%, or 100%?
 The fraction (p) of occupied receptors can be calculated by calculating NL/NT.
 We call this p for occupancy.
 Mathematical magic concludes that this fraction (p) is equal to c/(c+Kd).
 Kd is a constant that is characteristic for a single drug.
 Each drug has its own Kd.
 The Hill-Langmuir equation therefore tells us that the fraction of occupied receptors (p) is determined only by the concentration of the drug and a drug constant.
 Makes sense, right?